Howard-GitHub/PostItNoteToDoList/README.md

 - In the edit mode, all textareas, such as for the section title, the to-list-header, and the tasks, become editable
 - The buttons to modify a section will also appear in edit mode
 - Post-it-note to-do-lists are also deletable after clicking on the trash button in edit mode and you can exit the delete mode by clicking on "Back"
-- Tasks are deletable when clicked on when the program is not in edit mode
+- Tasks are deletable when clicked on when the application is not in edit mode
 - Click on the "Dashboard" button on the top left to exit the section

 ## DEMO